Séverine Deneulin

 Key Details

-Séverine is Director of International Development at the Laudato Si’ Research Institute and Associate Fellow at the Oxford Department of International Development.
+Séverine is Director of Integral Human Development at the Laudato Si’ Research Institute and Associate Fellow at the Oxford Department of International Development.

-She has been a Visiting Fellow at the Kellogg Institute in the University of Notre Dame (2017-2018), and a Visiting Research Professor at the Catholic University of Argentina (2014-2015).
-Prior to joining the Laudato Si’ Research Institute, Séverine was Associate Professor in International Development at the University of Bath.
+Prior to joining the Laudato Si’ Research Institute in 2019, Séverine was Associate Professor in International Development at the University of Bath.

 -